Existence of the equivariant minimal model program for compact K\"ahler threefolds with the action of an abelian group of maximal rank: Introduction

 \begin{theorem} Let $(X,D,G)$ be a pair satisfying \hyperlink{Hypothesis}{Hypothesis}.
 If $X$ is not rationally connected, then with $G$ replaced by a finite-index subgroup, the following assertions hold. \begin{enumerate} \item There is a $G$-equivariant bimeromorphic map $X\dashrightarrow Z$ (i.e., $G$ descends to a biregular action on $Z$) such that $Z$ is a $Q$-complex torus. \item $Z\cong T/H$ where $H$ is a finite group acting freely outside a finite set of a complex $3$-torus $T$.
 Moreover, the quotient morphism $T\to Z$ is also $G$-equivariant. \item There is no positive dimensional $G$-periodic proper subvariety of $Z$; in particular, the bimeromorphic map $X\dashrightarrow Z$ in (1) is holomorphic. \end{enumerate} \end{theorem}

 \begin{remark}[Differences with the previous paper] Comparing the present paper with \cite{Zho22}, we give a few remarks on the differences of the approaches in the proofs. \begin{enumerate} \item As mentioned in \cite[Remark 1.6]{Zho22}, we were not able to run the $G$-MMP in \cite{Zho22}.
-One of the difficulty to show the $G$-equivariancy we met was the unknown of the finiteness of $(K_X+\xi)$-negative extremal rays where $\xi$ is a nef and big class.
+One of the difficulty to show the $G$-equivariancy we met was the unknown of the finiteness of $(K_X+\xi)$-negative extremal rays when $\xi$ is a nef and big (possibly non-rational) class.
 Our method therein was to reduce $X$ to its minimal model $X_{\textup{min}}$ with the induced action $G|_{X_{\textup{min}}}$ consisting of bimeomorphic transformations.
-Aapplying the trick of Albanese closure and the speciality of threefolds, we showed that the descended $G|_{X_{\textup{min}}}$ indeed lies in $\textup{Aut}(X_{\textup{min}})$, i.e., the elements in $G|_{X_{\textup{min}}}$ are biholomorphic. \item As kindly pointed out by Doctor Sheng Meng, one can fix the finiteness issue after applying the recent progress on the log minimal model theory for K\"ahler threefolds (cf.~\cite{DO22} and \cite{DH22}); see Proposition \ref{pro-nef-big-finite}.
-Further, the full log version of the base point free theorem \cite[Theorem 1.7]{DH22} for K\"ahler threefolds provides us a powerful tool to achieve the end product of the $G$-MMP (cf.~Proposition \ref{prop-end-pdt}).
-Then we can follow the strategy in \cite{Zha16} with several necessary modifications (cf.~e.g. Proposition \ref{pro-nef-big-finite}, Claim \ref{claim-equivariancy}) to confirm the existence of the $G$-MMP for K\"ahler threefolds and finally prove Theorem \ref{thm-main}. \item In contrast to the previous proof of \cite[Theorem 1.3]{Zho22}, our present proof in this paper does not rely on the incomplete case of the abundance any more.
-It only depends on the abundance for numerically trivial log-canonical classes, which has been confirmed in \cite[Corollary 1.18]{CGP20} and \cite[Theorem 1.1 (3)]{DO22}. \item The $G$-equivariancy of the log minimal model program has its own interest, especially in the classification problem.
-The existence of such $G$-MMP indicates the fundamental building blocks of automorphism groups in the K\"ahler spaces. \end{enumerate} \end{remark}
+Applying the trick of Albanese closure and the speciality of threefolds, we showed that the descended $G|_{X_{\textup{min}}}$ lies in $\textup{Aut}(X_{\textup{min}})$, i.e., the elements in $G|_{X_{\textup{min}}}$ are indeed biholomorphic.
+However, the proof relies on the abundance for the case $\kappa(X)=0$. \item As kindly pointed out by Doctor Sheng Meng, one can fix the finiteness issue after applying the recent progress on the log minimal model theory for K\"ahler threefolds (cf.~\cite{DO22} and \cite{DH22}); see Proposition \ref{pro-nef-big-finite}.
+Hence, we are able to run a log minimal model program which is $G$-equivariant.
+Further, the full log version of the base point free theorem \cite[Theorem 1.7]{DH22} for K\"ahler threefolds provides us a powerful tool to achieve the end product of the $G$-MMP (cf.~Proposition \ref{prop-end-pdt}) and thus we finally confirm the existence of the $G$-MMP and prove Theorem \ref{thm-main}. \item In contrast to the previous proof of \cite[Theorem 1.3]{Zho22}, our present proof in this note does not rely on the incomplete case of the abundance any more.
+It only depends on the abundance for numerically trivial log-canonical classes, which has been confirmed in \cite[Corollary 1.18]{CGP20} and \cite[Theorem 1.1 (3)]{DO22}. \end{enumerate} \end{remark} We end up this section by pointing out that the $G$-equivariancy of the minimal model program has its own interests, especially in the classification problem.
+The existence of the $G$-MMP indicates the fundamental building blocks of the automorphism groups.